Backlash (2009): Storylines

-Another rivalry heading into Backlash brought together John Cena and Edge over the World Heavyweight Championship.
-At No Way Out on February 15, 2009, Edge attacked Kofi Kingston, who was due to compete in an Elimination Chamber match for Cena's World Heavyweight Championship.
-As a result, Edge took his spot in the match and won the World Heavyweight Championship by last eliminating Rey Mysterio.
-At WrestleMania 25, Cena defeated the defending champion Edge and The Big Show in a triple threat match to win the World Heavyweight Championship back.
+Another rivalry heading into Backlash was an interpromotional feud between Raw's John Cena and SmackDown's Edge over the World Heavyweight Championship.
+At No Way Out on February 15, 2009, Edge attacked Kofi Kingston, who was due to compete in Raw's Elimination Chamber match for Cena's World Heavyweight Championship.
+As a result, Edge took his spot in the match and subsequently won the World Heavyweight Championship by last eliminating Rey Mysterio, transferring the title to SmackDown.
+At WrestleMania 25, Cena defeated the defending champion Edge and Big Show in a triple threat match to win back the title and transfer it back to Raw.
 On the April 6 episode of Raw, Vickie Guerrero announced that Cena would defend his World Heavyweight Championship against Edge in a Last Man Standing match at Backlash.

 Christian, challenger for the ECW Championship at Backlash.

-Interim General manager Tiffany announced on the April 7 episode of ECW on Sci Fi that Jack Swagger would defend his ECW Championship against the winner of the "elimination chase", which commenced on that night and involved Christian, Tommy Dreamer, Finlay, and Mark Henry; the participants in the chase would have a four-way that night.
+Interim General manager Tiffany announced on the April 7 episode of ECW that Jack Swagger would defend his ECW Championship against the winner of the "elimination chase", which commenced on that night and involved Christian, Tommy Dreamer, Finlay, and Mark Henry; the participants in the chase would have a four-way that night.
 Henry got pinned the same night and was eliminated from contention.
 The remaining three wrestlers competed in a triple threat match on the April 14 episode of ECW on Sci Fi with the person being pinned or forced to submit being eliminated from contention; Dreamer was pinned in this contest, leading to a singles match between Finlay and Christian on the April 16 episode of WWE Superstars, which saw Christian get the victory, thus allowing him to face Swagger for the title at Backlash.

 After Matt Hardy betrayed his brother, Jeff, at the Royal Rumble — costing the latter the WWE Championship against Edge — the two embarked on a feud that saw Jeff initially reluctant to fight his brother; after much goading, they had a match at WrestleMania 25, which saw Matt win; however, with Jeff not fully incapacitated after Matt had vowed to "erase Jeff from WWE", a stretcher match took place between the two, which Matt also won.
 As a result of their feud, the SmackDown general manager, Theodore Long, announced an "I Quit" match between the two at Backlash.